joycamp/harddiskjogwheel/README.md

 - Check wiring: VCC→3.3V, GND→GND, SDA→GPIO8, SCL→GPIO9
 - Verify magnet is positioned 1-3mm above sensor
-- Use I2C scanner to check if device appears at address 0x36
 - Check Serial Monitor for specific error codes
+- Verify I2C address 0x36 is accessible (you can use any I2C scanner tool)

 ### MIDI Messages Not Working in DAW